-"accurate" Refers to information that has been verified for accuracy.
-"Bank" Refers to Bank Negara Malaysia "beneficial owner" Refers to any natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
-It also includes those natural persons who exercise ultimate effective control over a legal person or arrangement.
-For legal persons, beneficial owner refers to person(s) who ultimately owns or controls a customer and/or the person on whose behalf a transaction is being conducted.
-It also includes the natural person with a controlling interest and the natural persons who comprise the mind and management of company.
-Reference to "ultimately owns or control" or "ultimate effective control" refers to situation in which ownership or control is exercised through a chain of ownership or by means of control other than direct control. "beneficiary" Depending on the context: In trust law, a beneficiary refers to the person or persons who are entitled to the benefit of any trust arrangement.
+In trust law, a beneficiary refers to the person or persons who are entitled to the benefit of any trust arrangement.
 A beneficiary can be a natural or legal person or arrangement.
-All trusts (other than charitable or statutory permitted non- charitable trusts) are required to have ascertainable beneficiaries.
+All trusts (other than charitable or statutory permitted non-charitable trusts) are required to have ascertainable beneficiaries.
 While trusts must always have some ultimately ascertainable beneficiary, trusts may have no defined existing beneficiaries but only objects of a power until some person becomes entitled as beneficiary to income or capital on the expiry of a defined period, known as the accumulation period.
-This period is normally co- extensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.
+This period is normally co-extensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.

 In wire transfer, refers to the natural or legal person or legal arrangement who is identified by the originator as the receiver of the requested wire transfer.
-In clubs, societies and charities, refers to the natural persons or groups of natural persons who receive charitable, humanitarian or other types of services of the clubs, societies and charities. "beneficiary account" Includes trust accounts, nominees accounts, fiduciary · accounts, accounts opened for companies with nominee shareholders, accounts for mutual fund and fund managers, accounts for personal asset holding vehicles, pooled accounts, accounts opened by professional third parties and other relevant accounts. "beneficiary Refers to the institution which receives the wire transfer institution" from the ordering reporting institution directly or through an intermediary reporting institution and makes the fund available to the beneficiary.
+"D. J. (D. J. )" In clubs, societies and charities, refers to the natural persons or groups of natural persons who receive charitable, humanitarian or other types of services of the clubs, societies and charities.
 "Board of Directors" Refers to a governing body or a group of directors.
-A director includes any person who occupies a position of a director, however styled, of a body corporate or , 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 unincorporated. (a) a corporation, the same meaning assigned to it in subsection 2(1) of the Labuan Companies Act 1990; (b) a sole proprietorship, means the sole proprietor; and (c) a partnership, means the senior or equity partners. "customer due Refers to any measures undertaken pursuant to section 16 diligence" of the AMLATFA. "customer" Refers to both account holder and non-account holder, and the term also refers to a client. "family members" Refers to legal spouse, children (including legally adopted or step child), parents, siblings, in-laws, or relatives that might benefit from the relationship. "financial group" Refers to a group that consists of a holding company incorporated in Malaysia or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with branches and/or subsidiaries that are subjected to AML/CFT policies and procedures at the group level.
-"Government-linked Refers to a corporate entity that may be private or public company" (listed on a stock exchange) where the government owns an effective controlling interest, or is owned by any corporate entity where the government is a shareholder. "higher risk" Refers to circumstances where the reporting institutions assess the ML/TF risks as higher, taking into consideration, and not limited to the following factors: (a) Customer risk factors: the business relationship is conducted in unusual circumstances (o.g., significant, unexplained) circumstances (e.g. significant unexplained geographic distance between the reporting institution and the customer); non-resident customer;
+A director includes any person who occupies a position of a director, however styled, of a body corporate or unincorporated. (a) a corporation, the same meaning assigned to it in subsection 2(1) of the Labuan Companies Act 1990; (b) a sole proprietorship, means the sole proprietor; and(c) a partnership, means the senior or equity partners. "customer" Refers to both account holder and non-account holder, and the term also refers to a client. "customer due Refers to any measures undertaken pursuant to section 16 diligence" of the AMLATFA. "family members" Refers to legal spouse, children (including legally adopted or step child), parents, siblings, in-laws, or relatives that might benefit from the relationship. "financial group" Refers to a group that consists of a holding company incorporated in Labuan or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with offices, branches and/or subsidiaries that are subject to AML/CFT policies and " O procedures at the group level.
+"Government-linked Refers to a corporate entity that may be private or public company" (listed on a stock exchange) where the government owns an effective controlling interest, or is owned by any corporate entity where the government is a shareholder.